Julia's equation and differential transcendence: Preliminaries

 and we set $\bi \leq \bj :\Longleftrightarrow \text{$\bi<\bj$ or $\bi=\bj$}$.
 It is easy to verify that $\leq$ is a well-ordering of~$\N^*$, that is, $\leq$ is a linear ordering of $\N^*$, and every non-empty subset of $\N^*$ has a smallest element with respect to~$\leq$.
 For $P\neq 0$ we let the {\it rank $\br=\br(P)$}\/ of $P$ be the largest element of $\supp P$ with respect to~$\leq$.
 Below $\bi$, $\bj$ range over $\N^*$.
 For $\bi=(i_0,i_1,\dots)$ and $\bj=(j_0,j_1,\dots)$ we put $\bi+\bj=(i_0+j_0,i_1+j_1,\dots)$.

 We view the ring $\C[[z]]$ of formal power series over $\C$ as a differential ring in the usual way (with derivation $\frac{d}{dz}$), and we work with two differential subrings of $\C[[z]]$: the differential subring $\C\{z\}$ of $\C[[z]]$ consisting of the convergent power series, and the smaller differential subring $\C\{z\}_\infty$ of $\C[[z]]$ consisting of the (Taylor series at~$0$ of) entire functions.
-Theorem~\ref{thm1} says that the iterative logarithm of a non-linear entire function is differentially transcendental over $\C\{z\}_\infty$, while Theorem~\ref{thm2} says that---under the hypotheses made on~$f$--- the iterative logarithm of $f$ is differentially transcendental over $\C\{z\}$.
+Theorem~\ref{thm1} says that the iterative logarithm of a non-linear entire function is differentially transcendental over~$\C\{z\}_\infty$, while Theorem~\ref{thm2} says that---under the hypotheses made on~$f$--- the iterative logarithm of $f$ is differentially transcendental over~$\C\{z\}$.

 A differential field is a differential ring whose underlying ring happens to be a field.
-Sometimes we find it convenient to work in the differential field of meromorphic functions (which may be naturally identified with the fraction field of $\C\{z\}_\infty$, equipped with the unique derivation extending that of $\C\{z\}_\infty$).
+Sometimes we find it convenient to work in the differential field of meromorphic functions (which may be naturally identified with the fraction field of $\C\{z\}_\infty$, equipped with the unique derivation extending that of~$\C\{z\}_\infty$).
+We note that a function is differentially algebraic over the field of meromorphic functions if and only if it is differentially algebraic over the ring of entire functions.